 I am an operations executive with a deep passion for education.
 Throughout my career, I have pursued two main missions: democratizing access to high-quality education and creating systems that elevate the entire company.
 I firmly believe that education is the strongest vehicle of social and economic mobility, having experienced its transformative power firsthand: I was the first in my entire family to attend college, earning a B.A. in Sociology with Honors from Yale University.
 After graduation, I began my career as as a Teach For America corps member and taught 5th and 7th-grade math in Ward 8 of Washington, DC.

 From 2015 to 2018, I served as the Regional Director for General Assembly in Washington, DC, empowering thousands of students to pursue the work they love through practical skills-based education.
 I strategized for scale and expansion while overseeing daily operations: marketing, admissions, classroom experience, instructional quality, and student outcomes.
 Prior to becoming the Regional Director, I worked as an Admissions Producer and Admissions Manager and obsessed over building empathetic consultative sales teams, optimizing sales funnels, and finding sales operations efficiencies.

 In 2018, I left General Assembly to join Vemo Education as a General Manager.
-I work with non-traditional education institutions to develop and oversee Income Share Agreement programs that help increase enrollment, equalize access to education, and align incentives between schools and students.
-In 2019, I was promoted to Chief of Staff.
-I work alongside the Vemo team to identify + execute strategic initiatives and oversee the operational rhythm of the business.
+I worked with non-traditional education institutions to develop and oversee Income Share Agreement programs that help increase enrollment, equalize access to education, and align incentives between schools and students.
+In 2019, I was promoted to Chief of Staff where I worked alongside the Vemo team to identify + execute strategic initiatives and add velocity to the operational rhythm of the business.